 The Yosemite Decimal System (YDS) was developed by the Sierra Club in the 1930's to describe hiking and climbing routes.
-The classes attempt to specify the level of difficulty and technicality for a "typical person."
+The classes describe the routes in terms of what a "typical person" would need to do in order to negotiate the route (walking, use of hands for balance, use of hands for upward and downward movement, etc.).
+It sets out two walking classes and three climbing classes, for a total of five classes of backcountry travel.

 Class 1.
-Walking, with no use of hands.
+Walking, with no use of hands required.

 This is the simplest form of mountain travel requiring little or no technical skill.
 Class one refers to both on trail and off trail travel.
 If you're walking but you're not using your hands, then it's class one, trail or no trail.